DENVER POP CULTURE CON POLICIES

 - You may be re-checked at any time.

-- There is no Denver Pop Culture Con provided on-site storage of props or costume pieces
+- Denver Pop Culture Con provides NO on-site storage of props or costume pieces.

-- Anything not allowed will need to be returned to your car or thrown away
+- Anything not allowed will need to be returned to your vehicle or hotel room, or must be thrown away.

 - Firearms of any kind – this includes BB guns, replica guns, cap guns, paintball and pellet guns and airsoft guns, even if it has been disabled or is not loaded – nothing resembling a gun of any kind is permitted